- Torn between Ryobi and DeWalt tools?

 DeWalt history

-Founded in 1922 by Raymond DeWalt, who is credited for having perfected the 1st ever woodworking machine [1], the company has since grown to become a known global provider of tools and services.
+Founded in 1922 by Raymond DeWalt, who is credited for having perfected the first ever woodworking machine [1], the company became a known global provider of tools and services.

 With over 100 years of experience, DeWalt is an American favorite amongst many professionals and hobbyists.